Three men on sailboat wearing lifejackets

 Make The Right Call

-Make The Right Call is a Royal Life Saving WA initiative supported by the Western Australian Department of Health
+Make The Right Call is a Royal Life Saving WA initiative supported by the Western Australian Department of Health.

 Half of all drowning deaths recorded in WA are adults aged 45 years and over.
 We know that Aussies have grown up around water and have their own tips and tricks to stay safe, but anyone can drown, regardless of age, skills or experience.
-Water can overpower you, sometimes when you least expect it.
-Being prepared, by knowing the risks and how to identify dangers for yourself and others can save lives.

 It is best to always check local weather and water conditions before heading into the water.
 We recommend chatting to locals to ensure you choose a safe spot to swim, fish or boat.You can also visit BOM for live weather updates.
 Remember, conditions can change quickly so if the waves, weather or swell threaten your spot then leave immediately.